cizodevahm/Soccer-Ball-Tracking-Machine-Learning/README.md

 ## License

-- This project is licensed under the MIT License.
-See the LICENSE file for more details.
+- This project is licensed under the GPL-3.0 license.
+See the [LICENSE](LICENSE) file for more details.